HilalBerhe/AML_Analysis_1/README.md

 The reviewed transaction activity was materially inconsistent with the customer's stated KYC profile.

-The customer was expected to conduct limited cash activity and had disclosed no expected international activity.
-However, the investigation identified repeated cash deposits immediately below $10,000, substantial cash activity relative to the customer's expected profile, use of multiple branch locations, and subsequent international wire transfers.
+The customer was expected to conduct limited cash activity and disclosed no expected international activity.
+However, the investigation identified repeated cash deposits immediately below $10,000, substantially higher-than-expected cash activity, use of multiple branch locations, and subsequent international wire transfers.

-The combination of these factors created multiple AML risk indicators that warranted further investigation.
+The combination of these factors created multiple AML risk indicators warranting further investigation.

 ## Disposition

 **Escalate for enhanced review and SAR consideration in accordance with institutional procedures.**

 The analysis does not conclude that money laundering occurred.
-Instead, the identified patterns warrant additional review to determine whether the activity has a reasonable explanation or requires further escalation.
+Instead, the identified transaction patterns warrant additional review to determine whether the activity has a reasonable explanation or requires further escalation.

 ---